If you only charge 1% commission, how does your company make any money?

 Yes, non-smoker rates are significantly less than smoker rates.

 My husband quit smoking "cigarettes" 7 years ago.
 He occasionally chews nicotine gum.
-When applying for insurance would he only be considered at "smokers rates" ?
-Thank you
+When applying for insurance would he only be considered at "smokers rates"?

 This depends on the company.
 Most life insurance companies would qualify him as a smoker but some companies may not mention Nicorette or nicotine substitutes in terms of their non-smoking declaration.
 It’s important to check the application wording very carefully.